 File path expression

-A file path expression is a small syntax that allows you to construct file paths with environment variables.
+A file path expression is a small syntax that allows you to construct file paths with manifest variables and inherited environment variables.
 The syntax is similar to Bash's parameter expansion syntax, so if you're familiar with it, you'll be able to use it without having to learn it.
 Here are some examples of various file path expressions.
 One expression per line:

 /etc/foo